kim15096/android-app-unimart/README.md

 ## Introduction
 Goal: Provide university students with a safe and convenient platform to buy and sell.
 Collaborate with school officials or partner with Amazon to provide a locker system for fast drop-off of items.

-*Refer to "Introduction to UNiMarket.pdf" for more information
+*Please refer to "Introduction to Uni Market.pdf" for more information

 ## Login Screen
 <img src="loginScreen.jpg" width="100">